greghughespdx/imessage-bridge/README.md

 Send and receive iMessages from anything that speaks HTTP.
 Zero dependencies, no middleware, no private APIs.

-## iMessage conversation with your AI agent
+## iMessage conversations with your Claude Code agent

 **imessage-bridge** enables programmatic access to send/receive messages via iMessage on macOS.
 It reads directly from the Messages app database and sends outbound messages via AppleScript.
 No third-party middleware, no hooking into private APIs and frameworks, no SIP hacks.
 It leverages the stable public interfaces that Apple has allowed and supported for more than a decade.